 Red Merle Australian Shepherd Health

-The merle color gene can be problematic for an Australian Shepherd when both parents contribute the gene to a puppy.
+As we have seen, the merle color gene can be problematic for an Australian Shepherd when both parents contribute the gene to a puppy.
 This is called a “double-merle” and it is associated with a variety of potential health issues.
+Especially ear and eye problems.

 Red or double red merle Australian Shepherd dogs who inherit blue eyes and/or a predominantly white spectrum color coat can also be more sensitive to sunlight and more at risk for eye and skin damage, sunburn and sun exposure-related cancer.